-The G.I Map test also assesses inflammation and immune markers like calprotectin and Secretory Immunoglobulin A (SIgA), plus beta-glucuronidase a marker of phase 2 liver detoxification and high levels are associated with high estrogen levels.
+The G.I Map test will assess inflammation and immune markers like calprotectin and Secretory Immunoglobulin A (SIgA), plus beta-glucuronidase a marker of phase 2 liver detoxification and high levels are associated with high estrogen levels.

 The Organic Acids Test (OAT) is one of my favourite tests because it looks at so many different metabolic processes in the body from energy production, fat metabolism, gut infections, nutrient deficiencies and neurotransmitter levels.

 The OAT is not as specific for leaky gut and the exact cause of leaky gut which is why I recommend the G.I map test, but this is a good test to do in addition to the G.I Map test especially if you have symptoms like chronic fatigue, fibromyalgia or a lot of neurological or mood issues.

 The IgG food intolerance testing can not only give you an indicator of the foods that you are sensitive too, but if it shows up that you are sensitive to a wide range of foods then this is most likely leaky gut.
 If you fix the leaky gut then the food intolerances will go away.

 I don’t normally do this test as it is not cheap and the money is better spent doing the G.I Map test, but for some people who need extra motivation to cut out foods like gluten and dairy a positive test result can give them that motivation.

 If you are looking at doing a test for leaky gut and identifying the underlying cause of leaky gut then I highly recommend the G.I Map test.